nosportugal/faast-data-engineering/week_5_batch_processing/README.md

 This week's homework will have you writing queries using PySpark to answer a variety of questions.

 > **Warning**: Originally, the homework used data from February 2021, which is no longer available at the GitHub repo.
-We will be using data from January 2021, but that means the answers will arrive won't match the ones in the solutions video.
-> If you do, however still want to use February data, you can download it from the original parquet source at <https://d37ci6vzurychx.cloudfront.net/trip-data/fhvhv_tripdata_2021-02.parquet>
+That's why will will be using original parquet source at <https://d37ci6vzurychx.cloudfront.net/trip-data/fhvhv_tripdata_2021-02.parquet> instead.

 More information [here](homework.md)